collocations.org

 The bumpy flight brought on a bout of airsickness.

-a routine air-force training flight
+a routine training flight

-VERB + FLIGHT
+VERB + flight

 catch, take, travel on

-miss | have
+miss

 Did you have a good flight?